-The Transportation Authority is addressing near- and long-term transportation needs for San Francisco by funding projects and programs - primarily capital infrastructure improvements, through grant programs such as Proposition K transportation sales tax, Proposition AA vehicle registration fee, and regional One Bay Area Grants (OBAG), and coordinating with other local and regional agencies to apply for state and Federal funding to match local investments.
+The Transportation Authority is addressing near- and long-term transportation needs for San Francisco by funding projects and programs - mainly capital infrastructure, through grant programs such as the Proposition K transportation sales tax, Proposition AA vehicle registration fee and regional One Bay Area Grants (OBAG) programs, as well as coordinating with other local and regional agencies to apply for State and Federal funding to match local investments.
 Below are a few signature projects supported with Transportation Authority programmed funds.

 - Muni New and Renovated Vehicles

 - BART New and Renovated Vehicles

 - Central Subway

-- Caltrain Extension to a new Transbay Transit Center
+- Caltrain Extension to the new Transbay Transit Center

 - Caltrain Electrification